-You probably already know this by now, but backlinks help you to rank higher on Google and other search engines.
-Without great backlinks pointing to your site, you are missing out on one of the most important ranking factors, one which helps to showcase that you are a trusted authority in your industry and, therefore, deserve to rank at the top for key search terms.
+Without great backlinks pointing to your site, you miss out on one of the most important ranking factors, one which helps to showcase that you are a trusted authority in your industry and, therefore, deserve to rank at the top for key search terms.

-In fact, a study by Backlinko demonstrated that a higher number of backlinks correlates with higher rankings on Google.
+In fact, having a higher number of backlinks correlates with higher rankings on Google.

 They Are One Way That Google Finds New Pages

-Google’s spiders (Googlebot) uses links to find new pages on the web — this is one of the main ways how content is discovered, crawled and indexed, and one way to think of links is as the way in which Google navigates the web.
-A link from a trusted source will help your content to be indexed by Google faster, meaning it should also rank quicker.
+Google’s spiders (Googlebot) uses links to find new pages on the web — this is one of the main ways how content is discovered, crawled, and indexed.
+One way to think of links is as the way in which Google navigates the web.
+A link from a trusted source will help your content to be indexed by Google faster, meaning it can possibly rank more quickly.